 - Paying the correct amount for incoming inventory

 - Stocking the right quantity of a specific product

 While the two closely relate in certain areas, the two have different purposes and roles.

-Why Inventory Control Is Important
+Why Controlling Inventory Is Important (Besides The Obvious)

 You have decisions you need to make daily, knowing what you have in real-time is important for the success of your business.
 When you have a lot of moving product, that can be a challenge if you don’t have the right order management software to manage your inventory.

 At a moment’s notice, things can happen that forces a decision now versus later that can forever shape your business for the better, or for the worse.

 For any seller, ecommerce merchant, business owner, knowing where your inventory is at all times is important.
 You need to make sure you know what you have in inventory, you need to know what’s in the warehouse and you need to know when stock is moving (up or down).

 You can also rely on inventory control systems for assessing your assets, providing financial reports or to balance your accounts.
 Inventory control is important to maintaining the right amount of products in the warehouse.
 No company wants to lose sales because they can’t fill an order.